15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 You can find relief from your sleep apnea symptoms in as little as a few days.
 Although, this does not mean that your sleep apnea will be cured.
 To cure sleep apnea, you will have to make lifestyle changes such as losing weight, quit smoking, and eating a healthy diet.

-What is the best position to lay in with sleep apnea?
+What is the best sleeping position if I have sleep apnea?

-Sleeping on your side or on your stomach is most likely the best sleeping position for patients with sleep apnea symptoms.
-These positions help by positioning your tongue in a way that doesn’t block your airway while you sleep.
+Sleeping on your side or your stomach is most likely the best sleeping position for patients with sleep apnea symptoms.
+These positions ensure your tongue doesn’t block your airway while you sleep.
+Sleeping on your stomach will create a more narrow airway.